avaines/avaines.github.io/content/posts/2024-10-22-building-a-simple-ecommerce-site-with-hugo-cloudflare-workers-and-square.md

 date: 2024-10-22T23:00:00.000Z
 ---

-I accidently picked up a new hobby after my partner gifted my dad and I a wood turning course/experience thing for Christmas 2023.
+I accidentally picked up a new hobby after my partner gifted my dad and I a wood turning course/experience thing for Christmas 2023.
 After talking to a colleague about it, it turned out she had a lathe in her garage that was going unused; after borrowing that for a bit it's quickly taken over my spare time (and most of my house).
 With wooden bowls, pens, and all sorts of other creations piling up, I need a way to offload these one of a kind, priceless artefacts to recoup the costs of wood, oil, and sandpaper.

 [You can help by buying them](https://shop.vaines.org/)